Servicerobotics-Ulm/Open62541CppWrapper/README.md

 ## Installation instructions for the open62541 base library

-Since the Open62541 library version 1.2, the official Debian package of the open62541 C library can be used.
+Since the Open62541CppWrapper library **version 1.2**, the official Debian package of the open62541 C library can be used.
 The Debian package for the open62541 C library can be installed like this:

 ```sh
 $ sudo add-apt-repository ppa:open62541-team/ppa